waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Defeated Trainers
 - Malice (Burned Tower 1F): Haunter Lv20, Croconaw Lv22, Zubat Lv20, Magnemite Lv18.
-- Sage Ping, Medium Grace, Sage Jeffrey, Medium Martha: Defeated.
+- Sage Ping, Medium Grace, Sage Jeffrey, Medium Martha, Leader Morty: Defeated.
 (Ecruteak Gym)

 # Lessons Learned
 - Pit Warps: Tiles with `is-warp='true'` or `type='PIT'` in the Ecruteak Gym are pits that return you to the start.
 They are NOT safe to walk on.
 (Turn #5131)